Forests in Canada

 - Community Involvement: Foster and promote mutual awareness, trust and understanding between Weyerhaeuser and local Indigenous communities through regular, informal interaction with Indigenous community leaders as well as sponsorship and participation in local Indigenous cultural events.

-As a member of FPAC, we support its work to strengthen Indigenous participation in Canada's forest sector through federally supported economic-development initiatives and business investments, strong environmental stewardship and the creation of skill-development opportunities particularly targeted to Indigenous youth.
+As a member of the Forest Products Association of Canada, we support work to strengthen Indigenous participation in Canada's forest sector through federally supported economic-development initiatives and business investments, strong environmental stewardship and the creation of skill-development opportunities targeted to Indigenous youth.

-Two examples of how we are partnering with Indigenous communities:
+Some examples of how we are directly partnering with Indigenous communities are:

-- Around Grande Prairie, Alberta, we are working with a local Indigenous community —the Aseniwuche Winewak Nation — to identify, validate and catalogue important cultural sites and traditional knowledge.
+- Around Grande Prairie, Alberta, we are working with the Aseniwuche Winewak Nation, a local Indigenous community, to identify, validate and catalogue important cultural sites and traditional knowledge.
 We are providing financial and in-kind support for this multiyear, multivalued project.

 - We are a long-standing funding partner in a national, multiyear program that provides training for Indigenous youth.
-The Outland Youth Employment Program provides work experience and training for Indigenous youth from across Canada and prepares them for employment in the forest sector.
-We currently support OYEP programs in Ontario and Alberta and we are actively promoting the start up of a similar program in Saskatchewan.
-We partnered with OYEP on a number of forestry field days and tours of our operations in both Alberta and Ontario.
+The Outland Youth Employment Program (OYEP) provides work experience and training for Indigenous youth from across Canada and prepares them for employment in the forest sector.
+We currently support OYEP programs in Ontario and Alberta and we are actively promoting the establishment of a similar program in Saskatchewan.
+We partnered with OYEP on several forestry field days and tours of our operations in both Alberta and Ontario.

 RESEARCH AND PARTNERSHIPS